Say what? 8 of the most over-used phrases in the horseworld - Horse & Hound

 4. “He’s got a leg in each corner”

 Where did this one come from?
-It’s used to refer to a chunky sort of horse, but all horses actually have a leg in each corner.
-Some are just more spindly than others.
+It’s commonly used to refer to a chunky sort of horse, but if a horse didn’t have a leg in each corner, he topple over.

 5. “It is with a heavy heart that I am advertising my horse for sale”

 Angsty horse ads seem to be a bit of a trend at the mo.
 We get it — you feel guilty about selling your horse.
-So either don’t sell him, if you feel that bad, or shut up about your feelings, because they’re irrelevant to potential buyers.
-Just stop being so needy.
+So either don’t sell him, if you feel that bad, or keep your feelings to yourself, because they’re irrelevant to potential buyers.

 Continued below…